Korey Smith: Career

 Smith first appeared on the bench for Norwich City in January 2008 as an unused substitute in an FA Cup match against Charlton Athletic.
 He made his professional debut in a 0–1 defeat to Sheffield Wednesday at Carrow Road on 4 April 2009, as an 82nd-minute substitute for David Carney.

 Smith featured regularly in the Norwich team during the 2009–10 season as they won promotion from League One to the Championship as champions.

 In July 2010, Smith was handed the number 18 shirt and continued to play regularly as Norwich won promotion to the Premier League.

 In January 2012, Smith penned a one-month loan deal at Barnsley.
 He made an instant impact at Oakwell, assisting two goals on debut against Derby County in a 3–2 victory for the Reds on his 21st birthday.

 In September 2012, Smith signed on a 93-day emergency loan at League One club Yeovil Town, making his debut as a substitute away at MK Dons in a 1–0 defeat.

 On 15 March 2013, Smith signed on loan with Oldham Athletic until the end of the season.

 Oldham Athletic

 Smith signed a permanent two-year deal with Oldham Athletic on 20 June 2013, after being released by Norwich City having been at the club for seven years.
 Smith was made captain of Oldham Athletic after manager Lee Johnson said Smith was as brave as a lion, brave on the ball and can take the ball anywhere.

-He scored his first goal for the club with a stunning strike in the FA Cup 2013–14 second round against Mansfield Town.
+He scored his first goal for the club with a strike in the FA Cup 2013–14 second round against Mansfield Town.

-Smith scored his first league goal for the club in a 1–1 draw against Leyton Orient, scoring in added time to bring the scores level and earn the club a point away against the then third in the division Leyton Orient with a fantastic chipped effort from 30 yards out.
+Smith scored his first league goal for the club in a 1–1 draw against Leyton Orient, scoring in added time to bring the scores level and earn the club a point away against the then third in the division Leyton Orient with a chipped effort from 30 yards out.